-This site was created by Sam Churchill and Don Park as a community resource.
+This site was created by Sam Churchill as a community resource.
 The goal is to collect 360 degree photos of the Columbia River Gorge and test spherical and Virtual Reality photo techniques.
 This site is not an official guide and is not affiliated with any Columbia Gorge organization.
 No claims to accuracy are made.

 We plan to keep this site free of ads.
 This site uses responsive design so the content can be viewed on PCs, tablets and phones.
 A simplified mobile version of this site may developed so internet connections on the road would not be necessary.